ClickCease

 It is worth noting that whether or not a trust has the power to take out a loan or mortgage depends on the type of trust and whether it allows for trust-owned assets to be used as collateral for loans.

-Most trusts allow for loans and mortgages to be placed against assets and real estate held by them.
+Most trusts allow for loans and mortgages to be placed against assets and real estate they hold.
 While there are several different types of trust finance, most of them fall into one of two categories:

 Revocable trust loans